valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/bug-report.md

 assignees: ""
 ---

 Note: It is highly recommended to follow the instructions at https://valentjn.github.io/vscode-ltex/docs/contributing-code-issues.html#how-to-report-bugs and use the `LTeX: Report bug in LTeX` command from within Visual Studio Code.
+Per the contribution guidelines, deleting parts of the template or not filling in vital information may result in the issue to be immediately closed as invalid.

 **Describe the bug**
 A clear and concise description of what the bug is.